Home > Digital technologies > Metavers, what uses in business?

 The next step is mixed reality headsets, which are very expensive for the general public.
 Meta and Microsoft, with HoloLens, have developed solutions that will take over the market.
 Mixed reality adds interaction with the real world.
 For example, if you lift the bonnet of a car that has broken down, you can see the problem and how to fix it, even if you know nothing about mechanics.
 This type of interaction is very much in demand in the industrial world.

-The metaverse is multimodal, and can also be accessed via connected glasses (Ray-Ban has signed a contract with Meta), screen booths that allow you to do without headphones, a computer, a tablet, a telephone or a television.
+The metaverse is multimodal, and can also be accessed via connected glasses (Ray-Ban has signed a contract with Meta), screen booths that allow you to do without headphones, a computer, a tablet, a phone or a television.
 But headsets are set to take over, as they are far more immersive.

 HloLens helmets provide access to the metaverse